 Tipping in Greece

-While tipping is not customary in Greece, the practice has become somewhat expected from tourists.
-For a fantastic meal with excellent service, a tip of 10-15% is appreciated.
-It is best to tip with cash, as you may not have the option to add it if paying by card.
+While not customary, the practice has become somewhat expected from tourists.
+For a fantastic meal with excellent service, a tip of 10% is sufficient and appreciated.

 Buying Tickets

 During the height of the summer season, it is a good idea to purchase any and all tickets in advance.
-In fact, we recommend buying some tickets – like your Acropolis Ticket and Acropolis Museum Ticket – online any time of year!
+This is especially important for timed tickets, like the Acropolis.

-Anyone planning a trip to Greece is no doubt wondering how much they will spend.
-Your Greece trip price can vary immensely based on destinations, season and activities.
-That said, it is realistic to plan an affordable Greece trip.
-We are sharing a few of our top money saving tips.
+Anyone planning a getaway to Greece is no doubt wondering how much they will spend.
+Your total cost will vary immensely based on destinations, season and activities.

 Avoid Summer

-Our number one tip is to absolutely avoid the peak summer season.
-If you plan to travel Greece on a budget, keep in mind that prices for hotels quadruple in summer.
+If you plan to travel to Greece on a budget, keep in mind that prices quadruple in summer.
 During the peak tourist season, even a dorm bed on Santorini can cost more than $100 a night.

-When traveling to Greece on a budget, it is imperative to plan ahead…far ahead.
-The best value accommodations get snapped up the quickest.
+If you’re on a budget, the best values tend to get snapped up the quickest.
 Flights to the Greek Islands are also less expensive when booked around 3 months in advance.

-Those planning a Greece vacation on a budget need to seriously consider which destinations to include.
-While Mykonos and Santorini are two of the most popular Greek islands, they are naturally two of the most expensive.
+You’ll also need to seriously consider which destinations to include.
+While Mykonos and Santorini are popular for good reason, they are naturally two of the most expensive places in Greece.

 Find Greek Cheap Eats

 As you create your Greece Budget Itinerary, seek out affordable places to eat.
-Greet street food – like spanakopita and souvlaki – are incredibly inexpensive.
+Greek street food – like spanakopita, gyros and souvlaki – are filling and inexpensive.

 The most popular way to get to Greece is by plane.
 The Athens International Airport (ATH) is likely the best choice for most travelers.

-That said, those bypassing the mainland can look for summertime flights from other European destinations direct to the Greek Islands.
-Before purchasing plane tickets be sure to read our Tips for Finding the Best Cheap Flights.
+Those bypassing the mainland can look for direct flights from other European destinations to the Greek Islands.
+Before purchasing plane tickets, read our Tips for Finding Cheap Flights.

-Most Greek destinations are walkable, just be aware there will be hills and stairs.
-Additionally, all the places we suggest have public transportation and there are options for tours, as well.
+Most destinations are walkable, just be aware there will be hills, uneven pavement and a lot of stairs.
+Additionally, there’s descent public transportation and numerous options for tours.

 Greece Car Rental Tips